Bayesian Neural Networks for Reversible Steganography: Conclusion

 \section{Conclusion}

-In this letter, we study reversible steganography with deep learning and analyse uncertainty in predictive models based upon a Bayesian framework.
+In this paper, we study reversible steganography with deep learning and analyse uncertainty in predictive models based upon a Bayesian framework.
 We apply the Monte Carlo dropout to approximate the predictive distribution and derive aleatoric and epistemic uncertainties therefrom.
 A dual-headed neural network is constructed for estimating uncertainty in an unsupervised manner.
 Experimental results demonstrate state-of-the-art steganographic performance benchmarked against a non-Bayesian baseline, confirming the contribution of uncertainty analysis.
-We hope this article can shed light on future research of reversible steganography and envisage further progress ushered in with new developments of Bayesian deep learning.
+We hope that this article can contribute to future research on reversible steganography and envisage further progress being ushered in with new developments of Bayesian deep learning.